Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: Experiments Results

 The insights from Fig.~\ref{e1} highlight the crucial role of communications resource allocation.
 Building on this, Fig.~\ref{e2} delves into the computing resource allocation, i.e., the setting of diffusion steps across network devices, and its impact on our distributed GDM-based AIGC framework.
 As shown in Fig.~\ref{e2}, we can observe that an increased number of denoising steps in the server, i.e., $t_0$, enhances the {\textit{``tiger''}} semantics in the intermediate denoised results, influencing {\textit{Device 2}}'s final output.
 For example, when $t_0 = 2$ and $t_2 > 4$, the generated dog image on {\textit{Device 2}} barely exhibits tiger characteristics.
 However, if $t_0 = 3$, the generated dog on {\textit{Device 2}} is free of tiger features only when $t_2 > 6$.
 With $t_0 = 4$, the generated dog on {\textit{Device 2}} consistently displays tiger-like traits, such as stripes and coloration.
 Additionally, a minimum threshold of computing resources is essential; otherwise, the generated images lack distinctiveness, resulting in poor QoE.
 Furthermore, we observe that the semantic fusion of image content has varied effects on users with different personalities.
 For cases where $t_2 = 8$ with different $t_0$ settings, users with high {\textit{agreeableness}} might favor a non-threatening dog.
 Consequently, the highest QoE is observed when $t_0 = 2$.
 Conversely, users with lower {\textit{agreeableness}} and higher {\textit{openness}} may favor a dog with tiger-like novelty, yielding the highest QoE when $t_0 = 4$.

 For energy costs, we consider a general example with a typical smartphone processor in $2$-${\rm{nd}}$ user device, e.g., Qualcomm Snapdragon $870$ processor~\cite{du2023exploring}.
 As shown in Fig.~\ref{e2}, three steps are reduced in the image generation.
 If we consider that each step consumes around $1$ to $2$ milliwatt-hours (mWh), i.e., a plausible range for contemporary smartphone CPUs, the removal of three denoising steps could yield energy savings of $3$ to $6$ mWh per execution of the model.
-Such a reduction would amount to an approximate $20\%$ to $40\%$ decrease in energy consumption for each full cycle of the GDM, relative to the original number of steps.
-This example highlights the potential for enhancing energy efficiency in AIGC processes on mobile platforms.
-Nonetheless, accurate quantification of energy savings necessitates specific empirical measurements with the designated hardware and the precise GAI model.
+Such a reduction would amount to an approximate $20\%$ to $40\%$ decrease in energy consumption for each full cycle of the GDM, relative to the original number of steps. {We also observe the balance between QoE requirements and energy cost.
+When the total energy budget allows for only $8$ denoising steps, no denoising step allocation schemes yield an image rated above a QoE of $0.8$ by any agent.
+In contrast, with $12$ steps, several allocation schemes result in images rated above $0.8$.
+This demonstrates that higher energy budgets allow step distributions capable of meeting higher QoE requirements.} Regarding latency, our distributed architecture ensures minimal delay.
+Modern network speeds, such as 5G and WiFi 6, facilitate rapid transmission of intermediate latents~\cite{zreikat2020performance}.
+For example, transmitting a typical 0.1 MB latent in our experiments takes only a few milliseconds, ensuring that the additional network communication time remains negligible.